lirshindalman/Mobile_Securuty_Communication_Monitoring/README.md

 # Communication Monitoring - App

-This app for monitoring:
+This app for monitoring Incoming calls and Incoming messages
-* Incoming calls
-* Incoming messages

 The application runs in the background and does not require user action.
 *(Except login to the app and activate the service)*